kevmck451/acoustic_camera/TestScripts/camera/picam2/readme.md

-# Acoustic Camera
-- Real Time Passive Acoustic Phase Array with Visual Display
-- Senior Design Project for the University of Memphis

-## Camera Module
+## PiCam2 Camera Module
+- Never got this to work well so witched to buster and tried PiCam
-This is for bookworm OS
+- This is for bookworm OS

 #### Links:
 - [PiCamera2 Library Documentation](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf)